List of rivers of the Czech Republic: Naming conventions

+Czech language distinguishes between large (river; in Czech řeka) and small (stream, creek, brook; in Czech potok) watercourses.
+River names are mostly self-standing one-word nouns.
+Stream names often consist of two words because they contain an adjective (usually stemming from physical properties (e.g. Černý potok – "black stream"), usage (e.g. Mlýnský potok – "mill stream") or derived from the location through which it flows (e.g. Rakovnický potok – "Rakovník stream").
+These two-word names form an inseparable whole.

-Table of rivers
+Main rivers

 While the Elbe is the longest Czech-related river when measured through its overall length (i.e. including its lower course in Germany), its tributary the Vltava surpasses it as the longest river within the territory of the Czech Republic itself.
 (In fact the Vltava also carries more water than the Elbe at their confluence.)

 Hierarchical list

-Rivers not located themselves within the Czech Republic but possessing tributaries originating on the Czech territory are shown in strikethrough italics.
-Rivers over 100 km long or having average discharge greater than 10 m³/s are emphasized in bold.
+This is a hierarchical list that includes all watercourses whose length within the territory of the Czech Republic is at least 20.0 kilometres.